 Why Should You Start a Monthly Giving Program?

 Monthly giving programs are relatively easy to set up and sustain, requiring minimal funds or administrative manpower.
-These days, you can track and manage gifts from long-term donors with the help of membership management software.
+These days, you can track and manage gifts from long-term donors with the help of membership software for nonprofits.

 Promoting a monthly giving program doesn’t require much fanfare either.
 You can simply create a unique page on your website for all things related to your giving program, from critical information to sign-up forms to donation tracking.
 Then, you can use social media and email marketing to reach out to prospective donors.